Virtual chargeback

-Definition and purpose of chargeback in a virtual context
+Purpose

 The idea of chargeback in a traditional (non-virtualised) sense is not new, and references go as far back as the 1980s.
-Publications available on the Internet generally support the notion that chargeback involved literally charging departments based on actual resource consumption rather than forecast usage.
+Publications available on the Internet generally support the notion that chargeback involved charging departments based on actual resource consumption rather than forecast usage.
 Chargeback is most relevant to IT departments, simply because almost all areas of an organisation use computing resources.
 Rather than IT having to justify expenditures for another area of the organisation, the burden is on those departments who are actually planning on using the resource provided by IT.

 Virtual chargeback can be a particularly difficult process to implement, due to the use of shared/common resources.
 However, the internal implementation of a chargeback process usually resides between the application and infrastructure layers, which gives the data-collection services of the application the ability to pull from virtual or actual components.

 Reasons for using a chargeback model include: